Measurement problem: Schrödinger's cat

+The cat scenario illustrates the measurement problem: how can an indefinite superposition yield a single definite outcome?
+It also illustrates other issues in quantum measurement, including: When does a measurement occur?
+Was it when the cat was observed?
+How is a measurement apparatus defined?
+The mechanism for detecting radioactive decay?
+The cat?
+The chamber?
+What is the role of the observer?

 Interpretations

 The views often grouped together as the Copenhagen interpretation are the oldest and, collectively, probably still the most widely held attitude about quantum mechanics.
 N. David Mermin coined the phrase "Shut up and calculate!" to summarize Copenhagen-type views, a saying often misattributed to Richard Feynman and which Mermin later found insufficiently nuanced.

-Generally, views in the Copenhagen tradition posit something in the act of observation which results in the collapse of the wave function.
-This concept, though often attributed to Niels Bohr, was due to Werner Heisenberg, whose later writings obscured many disagreements he and Bohr had had during their collaboration and that the two never resolved.
+Generally, views in the Copenhagen tradition posit that there is something in the act of observation which results in the collapse of the wave function.
+This concept, though often attributed to Niels Bohr, was due to Werner Heisenberg, whose later writings obscured many disagreements he and Bohr had during their collaboration and that the two never resolved.
 In these schools of thought, wave functions may be regarded as statistical information about a quantum system, and wave function collapse is the updating of that information in response to new data.
 Exactly how to understand this process remains a topic of dispute.

-Bohr offered an interpretation that is independent of a subjective observer, or measurement, or collapse; instead, an "irreversible" or effectively irreversible process causes the decay of quantum coherence which imparts the classical behavior of "observation" or "measurement".
+Bohr discussed his views in a 1947 letter to Pauli.
+Bohr points out that the measurement processes such as cloud chambers or photographic plates involve enormous amplification requiring energies far in excess of the quantum effects being studied and he notes that these processes are irreversible.
+He considered a consistent account of this issue to be an unsolved problem.

 Hugh Everett's many-worlds interpretation attempts to solve the problem by suggesting that there is only one wave function, the superposition of the entire universe, and it never collapses—so there is no measurement problem.
 Instead, the act of measurement is simply an interaction between quantum entities, e.g. observer, measuring instrument, electron/positron etc., which entangle to form a single larger entity, for instance living cat/happy scientist.
 Everett also attempted to demonstrate how the probabilistic nature of quantum mechanics would appear in measurements, a work later extended by Bryce DeWitt.
 However, proponents of the Everettian program have not yet reached a consensus regarding the correct way to justify the use of the Born rule to calculate probabilities.